- Hemp seeds are a superfood, offering a rich source of protein, healthy fatty acids, vitamins, and minerals.

 Made up of over 30% fat, hemp seeds are especially rich in omega-3 and omega-6 essential fatty acids.
-The humble hemp seed also contains omega-9 and gamma-linolenic (GLA) fatty acids, which come with a number of specific health benefits.
+They also contain omega-9 and gamma-linolenic (GLA) fatty acids, which come with a number of specific health benefits.

-What Are the Health Benefits of Hemp Seeds?
+What Are the Potential Health Benefits of Hemp Seeds?

 Speaking of!
 The health benefits of hemp products are potent and wide-ranging!

 As an example - a 2018 study discovered that hemp seed extract produces strong antioxidant effects, which are known to be good for heart health and protect against neurodegenerative diseases.
 The high levels of vitamin E (a powerful antioxidant) found in hemp are indicated to help to fight cancer cells, high blood pressure, and heart disease!

 Hemp seeds contain high amounts of omega fatty acids.
 The linoleic acid (omega-6 fatty acids) and alpha-linolenic acid (omega-3) essential fatty acids found in cannabis-based food are good for the heart and help boost the immune system.

 The gamma-linolenic acid found in hemp hearts is a polyunsaturated fatty acid that may also have anti-inflammatory effects.